api-platform/docs/core/validation.md

 ## Sequential Validation Groups

-If you need to determine the order in which your validation groups must be tested against, you can use a [group sequence](http://symfony.com/doc/current/validation/sequence_provider.html).
+If you need to specify the order in which your validation groups must be tested against, you can use a [group sequence](http://symfony.com/doc/current/validation/sequence_provider.html).
 First, you need to create your sequenced group.

 ```php